Checking saved estate plan session.

 Affidavit of Heirship

-A sworn statement filed with the the county clerk's Real Property Records — not with the probate court.
+A sworn statement filed with the county clerk's Real Property Records — not with the probate court.
 Clears title to real estate only.

 Filing fee